School of Human Sciences

 English version (PDF) for download here:

-A second article describes how police recruits at the Hochschule für Polizei Baden-Württemberg are having their abilities tested to see if any are super-recognisers.
+Another article describes how police recruits at the Hochschule für Polizei Baden-Württemberg are having their abilities tested to see if any are super-recognisers.
+See bottom of the page for typical testing procedures used.
 Early days – but watch this space. https://www.stimme.de/deutschland-welt/politik/dw/taetererkennung-polizei-setzt-auf-super-recogniser;art295,4460056

 English version (PDF) for download here: